mutwirim/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - a script that displays the third line of a file
 - a script that creates a file.
 - a script that writes results of a command to a file
+- a script that duplicates the last line of the file